-- 17. ASSIGNMENT AND SUBLETTING.
+- 19. ASSIGNMENT AND SUBLETTING.
 Should the apartment complex be sold or leased to another party, Owner shall have the right to assign this lease to the new owner.
-However, Resident may not assign or transfer this lease or sublet the apartment or any part thereof without the prior written consent of the Owner, which consent the Owner may withhold. - 18.
+However, Resident may not assign or transfer this lease or sublet the apartment or any part thereof without the prior written consent of the Owner, which consent the Owner may withhold. - 20.
 SUBORDINATION.
 This Apartment Rental Agreement is subject and subordinate to all ground or underlying leases and to all mortgages or deeds of trust which may now or hereafter affect such leases or the real property on which the apartment is located.
-In the event of foreclosure, any retention deposits or security deposits will be refunded to the Resident on the basis of the applicable retention schedule.
-Furthermore, every effort will be made to have the mortgagee honor all agreements between the Owner and Resident and continue the apartment complex as an operating entity.
+In the event of foreclosure, any Retention Deposits or security deposits will be refunded to the Resident on the basis of the applicable retention schedule.
+Furthermore, every effort will be made to have the mortgagee honor all agreements between the Owner and Resident and continue the apartment complex as an operating entity. - 21.
+NOTICES.
+Any notice required or provided for herein shall be deemed to have been served sufficiently or received if the same shall be in writing and either hand delivered or mailed, postage prepaid, to a party's present address, or to such other address as that party may subsequently provide. - 22.
+DISPOSITION OF PERSONAL PROPERTY.
+Upon the expiration or termination of this Agreement, Owner shall have the right, after ten (10) days written notice, to remove, at the

-- 19. NOTICES.
-Any notice required or provided for herein shall be deemed to have been served sufficiently or received if the same shall be in writing and either hand delivered or mailed, postage prepaid, to a party's present address, or to such other address as that party may subsequently provide. - DISPOSITION OF PERSONAL PROPERTY.
-Upon the expiration or termination of this Agreement, Owner shall have the right, after ten (10) days written notice, to remove, at the Resident's sole cost and expense, from the premises, all of the Resident's personal belongings and other property remaining therein, and to dispose of same as the Owner in its sole judgment shall determine, with no liability therefore.
-In addition, as to any expenses thereby incurred, or incurred by the Owner in cleaning Resident's apartment, Resident shall reimburse Owner therefore.
+Resident's sole cost and expense, from the premises, all of Resident's personal belongings and other property the remaining therein, and to dispose of same as the Owner in sole judgment shall determine, with no its liability therefore. Τn addition, any expenses as to thereby incurred, or incurred by the Owner in cleaning Resident's apartment, Resident shall reimburse Owner therefore.